dsleo/dsleo.github.io/_posts/2023-05-11-in-search-of-causal-metrics.md

 In particular, three bodies of work shared the same goal and very similar settings, although with slightly different conclusions.
 They set up benchmarking over a collection of learners, semi-synthetic datasets and scores.
 They then measure how well those scores correlate with the oracle metric.

 1. The first study, [Empirical Analysis of Model Selection for Heterogeneous Causal Effect Estimation](https://arxiv.org/pdf/2211.01939.pdf), by Syrgkanis (from [econML](https://www.microsoft.com/en-us/research/project/econml/) team) states that "no metric significantly dominates the rest".
-It has the most extensive set up both in terms of models and scores.
+It has the most extensive set up both in terms of models and scores[^3].

 2. Sharing similar conclusion is van der Schaar's ICML 2023 paper [Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation](https://arxiv.org/pdf/2302.02923.pdf).
 They also show, quite unsurprisingly, evidence of a *congeniality bias*:
 > Selection criteria relying on plug-in estimates of treatment effects are likely